powsybl/powsybl-core/docs/architecture/iidm/model/load.md

 # IIDM - Load

-The `com.powsybl.iidm.network.Load` class is used to model a constant power load.
+The `com.powsybl.iidm.network.Load` interface is used to model a constant power load.
 The active and reactive power setpoints are fixed.

 ## Characteristics
 | Attribute | Type | Required | Default value | Description |